What’s the difference between a debt consolidation program and bankruptcy?

 Many people think that debt consolidation is a good way to avoid bankruptcy.
-However, debt consolidation programs can be a bigger headache than most people realize, for many reasons.
-We’ll break down the difference between debt consolidation programs and bankruptcy, and let you be the judge.
+But for many reasons, debt consolidation programs can be a bigger headache than most people realize.
+We’ll break down the difference between debt consolidation programs and filing for bankruptcy and let you be the judge.

 People may think that debt settlement won’t affect their credit negatively.
 However, this is rarely true.
 As we just explained, the debt settlement company will hold back your payments, which means the credit card companies will report your delinquency to the credit bureaus, which will pull down your credit score.

 Additionally, the balances may be reported as “written off” on your credit report – but they won’t disappear completely.
 It is true that bankruptcy can also pull down your credit score, but filing bankruptcy can essentially establish a baseline from which you can rebuild your credit.

 All the negative things reporting to your credit report should stop so that you can get to work rebuilding your score when your bankruptcy is discharged.